Silicon LogiX Method: from technical blocker to release

 Start from risk, not from code

 The first question is not “which technology should we use?”, but “what must happen, what can fail and what outcome has value for the business?”.
-From there, we decide whether the right next step is an audit, a roadmap, a full build or a focused intervention.
+From there, we decide whether the right next step is an initial assessment, a roadmap, a full build or a focused intervention.

 Working phases